 Mrs Sharkey is the SENDCO for the school.

 All pupils with SEND Support have Teaching and Learning Action Plans (TLAPs) which set clear and achievable targets for each child.
+Where Pupils are on the 'Additional Needs' register teachers complete a 'Cause for Concern' form which identifies concerns and actions and is then shared with Parents.
 These are reviewed and updated each term and parents are kept informed of their child’s progress.
 Pupils with SEND are fully integrated into the school and are able to make progress in line with their capabilities.

 Barrow school welcomes all pupils equally and we ensure, through our SEND policy, that no child is treated less favourably than other pupils.
 Our admissions policy ensures that children with disabilities have suitable arrangements for their admission.